Jumbo Mortgage Loans

 - Jumbo loans are considered to be a higher risk; therefore, potential borrowers have to show they are in a good financial status.

-- Approval requires a stellar credit score and a very low debt-to-incomer (DTI) ration.
+- Approval requires a stellar credit score and a very low debt-to-income (DTI) ratio.

 - Potential buyers will undergo a more in-depth credit requirement review than when applying for a conventional loan.